 The most common sources of nitrate/nitrite include:

-For example, if the natural source for the aquifer is high in nitrate/nitrite, the molecules will naturally collect and there is no way to stop this.
-If something on the surface is the main source, like livestock manure, think about managing manure differently to stop the nitrate/nitrite from getting into your water.
+For example, if the natural source for your aquifer is high in nitrate/nitrite, the molecules will naturally collect and there is no way to stop this.
+But if something on the surface is the main source, like livestock manure, you can think about managing manure differently to stop the nitrate/nitrite from getting into your water.

-Labs report these levels as nitrate and nitrite, or as nitrate-nitrogen (Nitrate N) and nitrite-nitrogen (Nitrite N).
+Labs can report nitrate/nitrite levels as nitrate and nitrite, or as nitrate-nitrogen (Nitrate N) and nitrite-nitrogen (Nitrite N).

-It's important to test your water before a baby is expected.
-If using the health centre lab, test results can take several weeks – so plan early.
+testing your drinking water in Alberta.
+If you are using the health centre lab, test results can take several weeks so plan to test your water early.

-Contact your local public health inspector to talk about ways to treat your water.
+local public health inspector to talk about ways to treat your water.

 If you don't want to install a treatment system, use another water source for drinking water like:

 Boiling water lowers the risk of it being contaminated with bacteria, but it does

 Yes.
 If you have high levels of nitrate/nitrite in your water, you need to test it for bacteria.
+Learn more about

 It’s recommended to test private well water for bacteria 2 times a year.
 The best time to do this is in the spring (after snow has melted), after a very long dry spell, or after a very heavy rain.
-It’s also a good idea to test for bacteria any time the water tastes, smells, or looks different.
+It’s also a good idea to test for bacteria any time your water tastes, smells, or looks different.

-Current as of: March 13, 2018
+Current as of: April 26, 2022

 Author: Environmental Public Health, Alberta Health Services